-The question of whether one data object is the same as or different from another is quite complex, given that different data products or different versions of the same product may add or remove attributes, coordinates may be different at different scales, the number of points in a curve, surface boundary, multipoint, or grid may be different at different scales, the nature of spatial primitive may change as scale increases or decreases (area geometry becoming point geometry at a smaller scale), or feature geometries may be merged at some scale (e.g., an islet merging with a nearby land area).IHO Publications
+The question of whether one data object is the same as or different from another is quite complex.
+Different data products or different versions of the same product may add or remove attributes, coordinates may be different at different scales, the number of points in a curve, surface boundary, multipoint, or grid may be different at different scales, the nature of spatial primitive may change as scale increases or decreases (area geometry becoming point geometry at a smaller scale), or feature geometries may be merged at some scale (e.g., an islet merging with a nearby land area).
+Due to these different factors, a firm set of universal rules is difficult to establish.
+The product specification authors (or in the last resort, the data producer) should therefore establish rules as appropriate for their data product (or production process) considering the various aspects that may impact data production.
+An overarching goal should be to improve overall consistency, where needed, over time.

+IHO Publications

-For IHO Publications it will be useful to have a namespace for publications, followed by a few distinguishing characteristics for the individual publication to make the MRN ID globally unique.
+It is recommended that IHO assign MRN identifiers for IHO Publications.
+It is recommended to have a distinct sub namespace for publications, followed by a few distinguishing characteristics for the individual publication to make the MRN ID globally unique.

-Consider this format of the MRN:
+Consider this format of the MRN for publications:

 urn:mrn:iho:pub:<publication type>:<publication name or number>:<edition number>:<correction number>:<clarification number>:<optional and additional version information>.

-This makes ‘pub’ a fixed namespace for publications, and means that any part of the identifier that comes after indicate the type and name of the IHO publication.
-The section marked optional and additional version information can be used for additional name spaces as per need.
+This makes ‘pub’ a designated namespace for publications, and means that any parts of the identifier that comes after indicate the type and name of the IHO publication.
+The optional section and additional version information may be used for additional name spaces as needed, or omitted.

-IHO’s current publication types and proposed codes for these are;
+IHO’s current publication types and proposed codes for these are:

 Bathymetric Publications - bathy;